 The High-impact OER Mini-Grant program was created to build upon the previous success of the MOST initiative.
 Since Spring 2014, the Kirwan Center has supported the exploration and adoption of open educational resources (OER) across Maryland public two- and four-year higher education institutions, recruiting volunteer faculty interested in adopting and piloting OER courses, and through a partnership with Lumen Learning, providing an OER curation, training, technical support, and an OER customization platform.
-Prior to the launch of the High-impact OER Mini-Grant program, 66 courses at 14 institutions across Maryland have switched to OER, impacting over 3,800 students and saving them $141 per course on average, or $550,000 cumulatively.
-Assuming those courses have continued to be offered once per year with level enrollments, the MOST initiative estimates a cumulative cost savings to students of approximately $1,600,000 in 3 short years.
+Prior to the launch of the High-impact OER Mini-Grant program, 66 courses at 14 institutions across Maryland have switched to OER, saving students $141 per course on average.

 To support the creation of institutional or systemwide OER mini-grant programs, the Kirwan Center has created a guide documenting the development of the M.O.S.T.
 High-impact OER Mini-Grant program.
 This guide includes an overview of the process taken by the Kirwan Center in building a mini-grant program as well as examples of the information, documents and rubrics created.

 Download a copy of the M.O.S.T.
 High-impact OER Mini-Grant Program Guide.

 If you are interested in learning more about the M.O.S.T.
 High-impact OER Mini-Grant program, please send an inquiry to firstname.lastname@example.org.